kjkwang/APIM-Gateway-Developer-Tools/README.md

   * Static Properties
   * Stored Passwords
   * Trusted Certificates
-  All other entities shall be tested in gradual phases, post-beta.
+  <br>All other entities shall be tested in gradual phases, post-beta.
 * Environment variable names in a Kubernetes pod container do not accept spaces in names - this may cause issues for any Gateway environmental values with spaces exported to a pod container in Kubernetes (i.e., the pod container will not start).

 ## Installation